-Single number rating derived from laboratory measurement of impact sound level.
+Single number rating derived from a laboratory measurement of impact sound level.
 Test methodology: ASTM E942.

 Useful Acoustical Calculations

-This website provides large number of acoustical engineering calculations, formulas and references.
+This website provides a large number of acoustical engineering calculations, formulas, and references.

 Everest & Pohlmann, Master Handbook of Acoustics, Sixth Edition (2015), McGraw Hill Education, page 1